John Lassells

 John Lassells (also Lascelles; died 1546) was an English sixteenth-century courtier and Protestant martyr.
-His report to Archbishop Thomas Cranmer initiated the investigation which led to the execution of Queen Catherine Howard.
+His report to Archbishop Thomas Cranmer initiated the investigation which led to the execution of Queen Katherine Howard.

 Life

-Lassells was the son of Richard, or George, Lassells of Gateford, Nottinghamshire (d.
-1522), gentleman, and his wife Dorothy, the daughter of Sir Brian Sandford.
-The exact date or place of his birth is unknown.
+Lassells was the son of Richard, or George, Lassells (d.
+1522), gentleman, and his wife Dorothy, the daughter of Sir Brian Sandford; he was most probably born at Sturton le Steeple and from about 1520 was a ward of Sir John Hercy of Grove.
 He entered the household of Sir Francis Bryan in the 1530s after studying law at Furnival's Inn, but was dismissed in 1538 because of his advocacy of religious reform.
 He was in the service of Henry VIII's chief minister, Thomas Cromwell, an advocate of religious reform, as a messenger in 1538–9.
 In late 1539 Lassells, a client-friend of the Earl of Surrey, was appointed as a Sewer in the King's Privy Chamber.
 After Cromwell's execution on 28 July 1540, Lassells is recorded as having advised his fellow reformers in September of that year that although Bishop Stephen Gardiner and Thomas Howard, 3rd Duke of Norfolk, the principal members of the conservative faction at court, were obstacles to further religious reform, they would eventually overthrow themselves if left alone.